oasisprotocol/old-docs/src/web3-intro.md

 MNEMONIC="<MNEMONIC>" node my_web3_project.js
 ```

-Finally, create your web3 instance.
+Finally, create your Web3 instance.
+Conventionally, we call it (lowercase) `web3`, not to be confused with the (uppercase) module `Web3`.

 ```js
 const web3 = new Web3(provider);